BRWYDR GRAIG Y DORTH 1404.

 www.tinternvillage.co.uk/history/tintern-abbey/

-... and a famous battle was won in 1404 by the Welsh Prince, Owain Glyndwr at Craig y Dorth about seven miles away on the southern outskirts of Monmouth.
+... and a famous battle was won in 1404 by the Welsh Prince, Owain Glyndwr at Craig y Dorth about seven miles away on the southern outskirts of Monmouth.- [PDF]

 Mitchel Troy loop - Wye Valley & Vale of Usk